Macrometacorp/docs/docs/vector-store/vector-best-practices.md

 ## Handle Outliers Effectively

 Outliers can skew similarity results.
 Implement techniques to detect and handle outliers in your vector dataset.

-## Maintain a Consistent Vector Schema

-Changing vector dimensions or schema frequently can introduce errors and inconsistencies.
-Define and stick to a consistent vector structure.
-For example, define a fixed 256-dimensional vector for all product images and stick to this structure for consistency.

-## Query Latency

-This measures the time it takes to complete a similarity search or any vector operation.
-Speed up searches by reducing vector dimensions, optimizing indexes, or using more efficient distance metrics.
-For example, reduce query latency by changing from "l2" distance to "cosine" for a text search operation.

 ## Memory Usage